There are now 2 possible online modes for units:

 - Details for undergraduate courses

 - Level 1 core unit in the Political Science and International Relations; Philosophy, Politics and Economics major sequences

 - Level 1 elective

-- Indicative assessments in this unit are as follows: (1) written assignments; (2) tutorial presentation and participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) research essay; (2) tutorial participation; and (3) examination.
 Further information is available in the unit outline.

 - Contact hours